Arrernte language: Sign language

+There is also an Anmatyerr sign language called iltyem-iltyem which is used by many Anmatyerr speakers to communicate non-verbally; the word iltja means 'hand, finger' and the term translates as 'signaling with hands'.
+Sign language is used when Anmatyerr people when hunting, when talking to the deaf, when somebody passes away and when talking to elders.

 Current usage and tuition

-The Northern Territory Department of Education has a program for teaching Indigenous culture and languages, underpinned by a plan entitled Keeping Indigenous Languages and Cultures Strong – A Plan for Teaching and Learning of Indigenous Languages and Cultures in the Northern Territory with the second stage of the plan running from 2018 to 2020).
+The Northern Territory Department of Education has a program for teaching Indigenous culture and languages, underpinned by a plan entitled Keeping Indigenous Languages and Cultures Strong – A Plan for Teaching and Learning of Indigenous Languages and Cultures in the Northern Territory with the second stage of the plan running from 2018 to 2020.

 The Alice Springs Language Centre delivers language teaching at primary, middle and senior schools, offering Arrernte, Indonesian, Japanese, Spanish and Chinese.

 There are two courses teaching Arrernte at tertiary level: at the Batchelor Institute and at Charles Darwin University.

 There are books available in Arandic languages in the Living Archive of Aboriginal Languages.

 Projects are being run to revive dying dialects of the language, such as Southern Arrernte/Pertame.